 All full-time employees accrue and are eligible for, paid vacation benefits.
 Employees are eligible to start taking paid vacation as soon as they earn it.
 All leave must have prior approval by the appropriate supervisor.
-Temporary or part-time employees are not eligible for vacation benefits.
+Seasonal or part-time employees are not eligible for vacation benefits.
 Employees are encouraged to submit their vacation requests at least two weeks in advance.
 However, each Department Head or Supervisor will decide whether his/ her department's operation can continue effectively with less notice and will determine the advance notice needed in that department.
 Employees may only use vacation time that they have accrued, with the exception of the fire and police departments who must schedule vacation days in advance.
+Neither fire nor police may end the calendar year in the negative for any accrued leave.
 Should a member of the fire or police department leave employment, any "overdrawn" vacation time will be adjusted through his/ her final pay out.
 Vacation time is considered time worked for purposes of computing overtime.